meeraramesh-sjsu/CMPE207-team7/README.md

-A client-server distributed application in Java for a guessing game The server chooses a word from a dictionary file, and the client (the player) tries to guess the word chosen by the server by suggesting letters (one letter at a time) or a whole word.
+A client-server distributed application in Java for 4 pics 1word game.
-The client is given a certain number of attempts (failed attempts) when it may suggest a letter that does not occur in the word.
+The server accepts connections from different clients.
+When a client (player) starts a new game, the server chooses an image from a folder and it's corresponding word from a text file, and sends it to the client.
+The client tries to guess the word chosen by the server by suggesting letters (one or more than one letter(s) at a time).
-If the client suggests a letter that occurs on the word, the server places the letter in all its positions in the word; otherwise the counter of allowed failed attempts is decremented.
+The client is given 10 attempts (failed attempts) and also has an option to choose Hint (one letter).